 Find your Nearest Vet Surgery: findavet.rcvs.org.uk

-Our grateful thanks to K. Zurbanu BSc (Hons) (Psych) BSY(PetPsy) MSc (PRM) for providing the information for this page, and to Coppercat Photography for the photos.
+Our grateful thanks to the late K. Zurbanu BSc (Hons) (Psych) BSY(PetPsy) MSc (PRM) for contributing to this page, and to Coppercat Photography for the photos.